shsagir/play-area-sync/docs/limits.md

 **Scope**: Universal and Professional Apps

-**Description**: The PHP component on fortrabbit has a memory limit.
-This limit depends on the selected scaling and is declared on the specs page ([Universal](https://www.fortrabbit.com/specs) & [Professional](https://www.fortrabbit.com/specs-pro#php)).
+**Description**: The PHP Component on fortrabbit has a memory limit.
+This limit depends on the selected scaling and is declared on the ([Universal](https://www.fortrabbit.com/specs) & [Professional](https://www.fortrabbit.com/specs-pro#php)) specs pages.
 Once the memory limit is reached, which can happen due to a [multitude of factors](php-pro#toc-php-memory), the application will start to fail.
 Failing means either a 503 error or a classic "PHP whitescreen".
 Depending on the type of failure you can expect to find errors in the log.
 A typical error would be:

 ```
 Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 54 bytes)